kubernetes-retired/contrib/ingress/controllers/citrix-netscaler/README.md

 `# sysctl -w net.ipv4.ip_forward=1`

-### Step 2:
+### Step 2: Attach the NetScaler to the VxLAN overlay
-The next configuration is to provide the presence of NetScaler to etcd so that it can be managed.
+The next configuration is to provide the VxLAN subnet allocation to the  NetScaler in etcd so that the worker nodes can resolve the NetScaler SNIP.
 We will allocate a subnet in the range controlled by flannel.
 This is done so that an address range is available to NetScaler to communicate with peers over flannel subnet and for flannel not to allocate that subnet to any other worker nodes that it manages resulting in address conflicts.

 The NetScaler subnet for Flannel can be chosen between the the range SubnetMin and SubnetMax obtainable from key `/flannel/network/config` in etcd.

 `# etcdctl --no-sync --peers http://<etcdIP>:<Port> get /flannel/network/config`

+Depending on the flannel version, the key may be located at `/coreos.com/network/config`

 It is required that the interface of NetScaler connected to internal subnet be used for configuration here and the MAC address associated with the internal interface be provided.
-Any subnet subnet can be chosen for configuration as long as it is managed by flannel.
+Any subnet can be chosen for configuration as long as it is managed by flannel and does not conflict with a subnet allocated to a worker node

-Different flag in the previously stated python script provides this functionality:

 `# python NSK8sConfig.py addmac <KUBE_MASTER_IP> <NS_TUNNEL_ENDPOINT_IP> <NS_MAC> <NS_FLANNEL_SUBNET> <NS_FLANNEL_SUBNET_MASK>`

 `# python NSK8sConfig.py addmac 10.11.50.10 10.11.50.13 d2:15:53:cd:46:60 10.254.51.0 24`

+The MAC of the SNIP can be obtained on the NetScaler via:

+`show interface`

-### Step 3:
+### Step 3: Create a secret with the NetScaler credentials
+Next step is to configure the NetScaler credentials using Kubernetes secret.
+The secured data will be made available to the pod utilizing the secret via environment variables.

+The secret required is username and password for NetScaler that should be encoded in base64 and provided in yaml file.

+To encode to base64 the following can be done:
+`# echo -n <credential> | base64`

+To decode from base64 the following can be done:
+`# echo <encoded-credential> | base64 -d`

+`# kubectl create -f NS-login-secret.yaml`

+### Step 4:Deploy the Ingress Controller
+The next steps is to deploy the ingress controller.
+This controller is the custom controller provided by Citrix.
+It will be listening for addition and removal of ingresses as well as any changes to the endpoints associated with services for which ingresses are created.
+The ingress controller runs as a pod within the cluster.

+Before the deployment of ingress controller, the spec file associated with it should be modified.
+Specifically the NetScaler management address must be provided withing the spec.
+There are two ways in which the ingress controller can talk to Kubernetes API server.
+One is via the default service account.
+In case this is not available or configured, environment variables for API server address and port can be configured.

+`# kubectl create -f NS-ingress-controller.yaml`

+### Step 5: Run the example
 The guestbook replication controllers and services should be started now.
 This can be done via the consolidated spec made available:

-`# kubectl create -f guestbook-allinone.yaml`
+`# kubectl create -f example/guestbook/guestbook-allinone.yaml`

 This will create one instance of redis-master, 2 instances of redis-slave and 3 instances of frontend by default.